- Sticky notes

 - The facilitator asks each partecipant to “vote” three activities: the one they like the most, the most useful one and the easiest one.
 (Take care to fournish sticky-notes of three different colours).

 - The partecipants “votes” the activities by sticking their notes right beside the selected activities.
-On each stiky-note they will explain the reason on their vote on one sentence.
+On each stiky-note they will explain the reason for their vote in one sentence.

 - The facilitator ends the activity by promoting reflection and discussion about the experience.

-- The facilitator can choose to collect explanations of “votes” verbally instead of asking participants to write them on stick-notes.
+- The facilitator can choose to collect explanations of “votes” verbally instead of asking participants to write them on the sticky-notes.

-- The facilitator can use this activity both at the end of the learning path and during the learning path, in order to collect istant feedback on the activities.
+- The facilitator can use this activity both at the end of the learning path and during the learning path, in order to collect instant feedback on the activities.

-- This activity fits for large and small group of work.
+- This activity works well in large and small groups of work.

-- The facilitator can ask the partecipant to express only one “vote” in order to shorten the time needed for the activity.
+- The facilitator can ask the participant to express only one “vote” in order to shorten the time needed for the activity.